 15 – White Prime Minister Ian Smith and three black leaders agree to black majority rule in Rhodesia.

-17 – A bomb with two petrol cans attached devastates the La Mon House Hotel on the outskirts of Belfast.
+17 – An IRA firebomb with two petrol cans attached – effectively homemade napalm – devastates the La Mon House Hotel on the outskirts of Belfast.
 Twelve people are killed, over 20 others badly burned.
 Over 20 people are arrested in connection with the bomb.

-19 – Egyptian commandos storm a hijacked DC-8 at Larnaca airport in Cyprus.
-All hostages are released but 15 commandos are killed by Greek Cypriot national guardsmen.
+19 – 74 Egyptian commandos storm a hijacked Cypriot Airlines DC-8 at Larnaca airport in Cyprus.
+All hostages are released but 15 of the commandos are killed by Greek Cypriot national guardsmen.

 28 – Californian police continue their search for the Hillside Strangler whose murders of LA-area women remains unsolved.